 7. Musée du Debarquement

 The Musée du Debarquement (the Landing Museum) is located in one of my favorite parts of Normandy—the commune of Arromanches-les-Bains in the Gold Beach sector.
-It officially opened on June 5th, 1954 and was the first museum built to commemorate the D-Day landings.
+It officially opened on June 5th, 1954 and was the first museum built to commemorate the D-Day landings. ***As of April 2023, it has been completely renovated and updated – it’s like a whole new museum!

 Unlike the other five Normandy beaches where the majority of fighting took place, the beaches of Arromanches were used to accommodate Mulberry harbors, or artificial ports.
 Because there wasn’t adequate space for unloading military vehicles (and more), Allied forces built temporary ports (developed by the UK) and were able to unload and transport 9,000 tons of materials per day.
 You can still see the remnants of these today.

 You’ll learn about the design and construction of these Mulberry harbors as well as the very important role they played in winning the war.
+Audio guides in 10 languages are included in your admission price.

 Why is Musée du Debarquement one of the best Normandy museums?